POST-OPERATIVE CARE FOLLOWING BUCCAL MUCOSAL GRAFT URETHROPLASTY

 After the operation, you will be advised to open the mouth widely as often as possible, to blow a balloon often and also to do salt water gargling, especially after taking fluids or food.
 This is because food can get stuck to the raw area in the mouth and by gargling it will get cleared.

-Usually for about 6 hours after operation you will be kept nil by mouth, and then you can start taking oral liquids.
+Usually, for about 6 hours after the operation, you will be kept nil by mouth, and then you can start taking oral liquids.
 Soft diet can be started from the 1st post-op day itself.
 However, some patients may take more time to start a soft diet, because of pain.

 A new layer of mucosa will grow over the raw area and it will usually complete in about 3 weeks.

 Bleeding: When you spit after gargling salt water, you may find a tinge of blood in it.
-This usually stops after couple of hours.
-If bleeding is from small vessels your doctor may advice you to keep an adrenaline soaked gauze piece at the site of bleeding which will stop the bleeding.
+This usually stops after a couple of hours.
+If bleeding is from small vessels your doctor may advise you to keep an adrenaline-soaked gauze piece at the site of bleeding which will stop the bleeding.
 Rarely if bleeding continues, you may be taken to the operation theater to stop the bleeder.